Guide, Updated 15 May 2026

 UK national average 48.7%: 48.7%

-Source: DVSA DRT122A 2024-25.
-Second-attempt candidates pass marginally better than first because the marking sheet from the original test names the fault categories to drill.
-By the third attempt, persistent issues drag the average below the first-time baseline.
+Source: DVSA DRT121D 2024-25 attempt-distribution series.
+Second-attempt candidates broadly pass a little better than first because the marking sheet from the original test names the fault categories to drill.
+The rate holds near the first-time level through the fourth attempt and eases only from the fifth.

 Where the second-attempt narrative comes from